drscott173/CarND-Unscented-Kalman-Filter-Project/README.md

 ## Sample 2

+Execute the following:

+`./UnscentedKF ../data/sample-laser-radar-measurement-data-2.txt out2.txt`

 As before, we show the position of our object over time in blue.
 Our predicted position is in red.
 The model nails it.

 ![Position 2](images/position_2.png?raw=true "Predicting Position 1")

-The object in this sample has a velocity that first jumps from a standing start, then oscillates in sinewave.
+The object in this sample has a velocity that first jumps from a standing start, then oscillates in a sine wave.
 The actual velocity is in blue, our predictions are in red.
 We can see that our model has an initial impulse and assumes the object will keep accelerating quickly from that jumpstart.
 That doesn't happen, of course, so our model tamps down.
 When velocity changes direction our model